Home / OMSAS Application Guide / OMSAS – Schulich School of Medicine & Dentistry (Western University)

 Schulich Medicine reserves the right to contact referees to confirm evaluations and/or ask for additional information.
 You must ensure that the contact information for referees is complete, current and correct.

-References will be accepted until the OMSAS Application deadline.
+References will be accepted until the OMSAS application deadline.

 Western Abbreviated Autobiographical Sketch (AABS)